krzkaczor/cheatcalls-eip/README.md

 # Cheatcalls EIP

+> [!NOTE]
+> **Work in progress**.
+Feel free to create issues or PRs.

-Title: Standardization of Ethereum Development and Testing Methods
+Title: Standardization of Ethereum JSON RPC Methods for Development and Testing\
-Author: Kris Kaczor
+Authors: Kris Kaczor (Phoenix Labs), Dipesh Sukhani (BuildBear)\
-Discussions-to: \<Link to discussion forum (e.g., Ethereum Magicians, Ethresearch)>
+Discussions-to: <Link to discussion forum (e.g., Ethereum Magicians, Ethresearch)>\
-Status: Draft
+Status: Pre-Draft\
-Type: \<Standards Track | Informational | Meta>
+Type: Interface\
-Created: 2014-07-15
+Created: -

-Summary of the EIP's purpose and key points.

 ## Simple Summary

 This EIP proposes a standardization of JSON RPC methods used across various Ethereum development and testing environments such as Hardhat, Foundry, Tenderly, and BuildBear Sandbox.
 The goal is to create a consistent set of APIs that smart contract developers can use regardless of their chosen development tool, thereby improving interoperability and reducing the learning curve when switching between different environments.

-These new methods are similar to [cheatcodes](https://book.getfoundry.sh/forge/cheatcodes) available in foundry or hardhat tests but for JSON RPC calls, hence a name Cheatcalls.
+These new methods are similar to [cheatcodes](https://book.getfoundry.sh/forge/cheatcodes) available in Foundry or Hardhat tests but for JSON RPC calls, hence a name Cheatcalls.

 ## Abstract